carpentries-incubator/hpc-intro/README.md

 The following list of items is meant as a guide on what content should go where in this repo.
 This should work as a guide where you can contribute.
 If a bullet point is prefixed by a file name, this is the lesson where the listed content should go into.
 This document is meant as a concept map converted into a flow of learning goals and questions.
+Note, again, that it is possible, when building your actual lesson, to re-order these files, or omit one or more of them.

 * Prelude
     * User profiles (academic and/or commercial) of cluster users